sinhashubh/datatable-examples/README.md

 Using DataTables plug-in for jQuery https://datatables.net https://webchat.freenode.net/ #askDT

-Join the disucssion chatroom for this project our [Webchat Channel](https://webchat.freenode.net/) : askDT
+Join the disucssion chatroom for this project on [Webchat Channel](https://webchat.freenode.net/) : askDT

 Having functionalities such as :
 1. Search